ClickHouse/ClickHouse/docs/en/query_language/functions/array_functions.md

 - `NaN` values are right before `NULL`.
 - `-Inf` values are right before `NaN`.

 Note that the `arrayReverseSort` is a [higher-order function](higher_order_functions.md).
 You can pass a lambda function to it as the first argument.

-Let's consider the following example:
+Example is shown below.

 ``` sql
 SELECT arrayReverseSort((x) -> -x, [1, 2, 3]) as res;